 Offer for Subscription – Over Allotment Facility

-The Board of Octopus Titan VCT plc (the “Company") has confirmed that the over allotment facility of up to £75 million may be used in relation to the Company’s offer for subscription that opened on 21 October 2021 (the “Offer”).
-This increases the maximum amount that can be raised under the Offer to £200 million.
+The Board of Octopus Apollo VCT plc (the “Company") has confirmed that the over allotment facility may be used in relation to the Company’s offer for subscription that opened on 30 September 2021 (the “Offer”) up to a maximum of £1.6m.
+This increases the maximum amount that can be raised under the Offer to £41.6m.

 The Prospectus can also be viewed on the Company's website: